 A mordant air of loss looms large as well, especially in De Palma’s caustic humor which keels into tragedy in anecdotal scenes of Douglas interacting with an elderly old lady herself dislocated by her adult children.
 These scenes counterbalance the adrenal drive of the rest of the film, providing wistful intrusions that don’t undermine the necessarily off-balanced, arrhythmic strangeness of the production as a whole but instead provide fascinating counterpoint.

 Indeed, while The Fury isn’t De Palma’s greatest film, it does illuminate his aesthetic habits as a pile-on of counterpoints and influences, more variegated than many of his critics assume.
-The Hitch comparison is obvious, but De Palma was also a harsh-lined mad scientist with a paranoid perspective (Lang comes to town) and a sensual, baroque puppeteer in the realm of self-consciously-grand-style-as-study-in-decadent-morality (all Welles there).
+The Hitch comparison is obvious, but De Palma was also a harsh-lined mad scientist with an anxious perspective and a sensual, baroque puppeteer in the realm of self-consciously-grand-style-as-study-in-decadent-morality (all Welles there).
 Although De Palma is more of a tour guide through greater masters or an inspired auteur mix-and-match DJ than a true genius, the spirit of his works is too deliciously over-stuffed and inconclusive that the Hitch comparison, or any single comparison, is reductive.
 Hitchcockian wit and masculine satire does show up for a ruffle or two though ( see Tough Guy One and Tough Guy Two, the calling cards of two hot-shot government agents).